 Michael Hogarty Laboratory

-A Phase I clinical study is underway to evaluate the safety and possible effectiveness of a combination of DFMO and celecoxib plus cyclophosphamide and topotecan as a treatment for children with relapsed neuroblastoma.
+A Phase I clinical study is currently underway to evaluate the safety and effectiveness of the combination of DMFO given with celecoxib and chemotherapy drugs as a treatment for aggressive relapsed pediatric neuroblastoma.

 Other research in the Hogarty laboratory used next generation DNA sequencing strategies across a large number of neuroblastomas to identify recurrent mutations in the chromatin remodeling genes, ARID1A and ARID1B, as frequently present in highly aggressive forms of neuroblastoma.
 Children whose tumors harbored ARID1A or ARID1B mutations were often treatment refractory and rapidly lethal.
 This suggests that disrupted chromatin-remodeling and epigenetic effects may play an important role in neuroblastoma tumorigenesis and aggressive disease progression.